 Practicing the Art of Yoga, the postures, meditation, and breathwork, allows for total connection of mind, body, and spirit.
 It is an experience that is uniquely yours, and is fluid.
 Some days, on your mat, your experience may be simply about breathing and stretching.
 Other days, you may have profound moments, physical breakthroughs, or self-realizations that seem to have come out of nowhere.
 Lindy provides the space for her students to connect their breath and movements to the rhythm of the universe.
 No promises of achieving enlightenment in class, but that said, if it happens, she'll celebrate it with you.

 Lindy's personal practice involves living life from a place of love and of molecular and energetic connection.
 We are all One.

 Brant grew up near Chicago, Il.
-Graduated University of Illinois in Phys. ed.
-This lead to outdoor education and guiding in multiple locations from the desert in utah to the Salmon filled rivers of south east Alaska.
-The wild coast of cedars and spruce brought him to pemberton to continue to teach students about the outdoors, team work and self sufficiency.
+He graduated from the University of Illinois with a degree and teaching cert in Phys. ed.
+This lead to outdoor education and guiding in multiple locations from the desert in Utah to the Salmon filled rivers of south east Alaska.
+The wild coast of cedars and spruce brought him to Pemberton to continue to teach students about the outdoors, team work and self sufficiency.

-Brant runs an outdoor inquiry-based, place-based, and leadership oriented progeression for Pemberton Home Learners.
+Brant runs an outdoor inquiry-based, place-based, and leadership oriented progression for Pemberton Home Learners.